mars0i/masonclj/doc/general/ABMsInClojure.md

 Marshall Abrams

-These remarks may be incomplete, and are the result of my sometimes biased intuitions and unsystematic, un-thorough research---which may be outdated.
+These remarks *may* be incomplete, and are *definitely* the result of my sometimes biased intuitions and unsystematic, un-thorough research---which may be outdated.

 ### What are ABMs?